Prince Maximilian of Baden: Revolution and resignation

-Later life and death
+Later life

 Maximilian spent the rest of his life in retirement.
 He rejected a mandate to the 1919 Weimar National Assembly, offered to him by the German Democratic politician Max Weber.
 In 1920, together with Kurt Hahn, he established the Schule Schloss Salem boarding school, which was intended to help educate a new German intellectual elite.

 Max also published a number of books, assisted by Hahn: Völkerbund und Rechtsfriede (1919), Die moralische Offensive (1921) and Erinnerungen und Dokumente (1927).

 In 1928, following the death of Grand Duke Frederick II, who had been deposed in November 1918 when the German monarchies were abolished, Maximilian became head of the House of Zähringen, assuming the dynasty's historical title of Margrave of Baden.
 He died at Salem on 6 November the following year.

 Children

-Maximilian was married to Princess Marie Louise of Hanover and Cumberland, eldest daughter of Ernest Augustus, Crown Prince of Hanover, and Thyra of Denmark, on 10 July 1900 in Gmunden, Austria-Hungary.
+Maximilian was married to Princess Marie Louise of Hanover and Cumberland, eldest daughter of Ernest Augustus, Crown Prince of Hanover, and Princess Thyra of Denmark, on 10 July 1900 in Gmunden, Austria-Hungary.
 The couple had two children: